4 Reasons Why the Resurrection is "Of First Importance"

 Admittedly, people do die for something that is not true.
 However, who willingly dies fully knowing that what they claim is untrue?
 As far as we know, the disciples did not benefit from their claims about the resurrection of Jesus.
-Both the book of Acts and Church tradition suggest that the disciples received rebuke and persecution for their claims.
+Both the book of Acts and Church tradition suggests that the disciples received rebuke and persecution for their claims.
 So why put up with such tribulation if you know that what you claim is false?

 What also makes this point interesting is that some major world religions claim their founder’s revelations were received in isolation.
 For example, consider the Buddha’s experience under the Bodhi tree and Mohammed’s revelations from Gabriel.
 In contrast to those private experiences, the proclamation of the apostles was about a public event – the eye-witnessed crucifixion and resurrection of Christ.